leuski/Coiffeur/README.md

 ![screenshot](images/screenshot.png)

-You change the style sheet parameters and you immediately see the changes reflected in a sample source code file.
+You change the style sheet parameters and observe the changes reflected in the sample source code file.

-On this screesnot you see the changes after I toggled from **remove** to **add** in the **Add or remove space in 'template <' vs 'template<'.** option.
-Coiffeur runs **uncrustiy** in the background, displayes the newly formatted document, and highlights where the changes have been made.
+On this screenshot you see the changes after I toggled from **remove** to **add** in the **Add or remove space in 'template <' vs 'template<'.** option.
+Coiffeur runs **uncrustify** in the background, displays the newly formatted document, and highlights where the changes have been made.

 ## Requirements